smendoza787/nba-today-gem/README.md

 # Scoreboard Cli Gem

 Welcome to my Scoreboard CLI Gem!
 This is a project I am working on for [Learn Verified](https://learn.co/) Object Oriented Ruby final project.
-You will be able to get the scores of all your favorite games through your command line with this simple gem!
+You will be able to get the scores of all your favorite sports through your command line with this simple gem!

 ## Installation